 - You might run into retaliation

-Fortunately, Google Ads makes it easy to cut your ads immediately.
+Fortunately, Google Ads makes it easy to cut your ads immediately if they do pose a problem.
 If you've weighed the risks and want to test the waters, you should be able to do it without too much risk.

 Write Strong Ad Copy